modbender/nuxt-bootstrap/README.md

     </template>
     ```

 That's it!
-You can now use Nuxt Bootstrap in your Nuxt app ✨
+You can now use Nuxt Bootstrap CSS in your Nuxt app ✨

 ## Development